tillkaeufer/DuCKLinG/Input_files/README.md

 Instead of providing the observational uncertainty as a fitting parameter, you can also provide an array called sig_obs with absolute values in Jy.
 Please note that a previous version (before July 2025) had a bug when running the gas_only fit with fitting the uncertainty in absolute values, that resulted in bad convergence.
 This is fixed now!
 If you are using two temperature power laws for the surface/absorption layer you can force them to no overlap by adding 'no_overlap_t=True' to the input file.

+If you are having an observational uncertainty that is very wavelength dependent please consider fitting the uncertainty as a fraction of that.
+This way the wavelength dependents is preserved but you benefit from faster convergence and more realistic parameter uncertainties.

 # Abundance dictionary